-The purpose of this paper is to propose a class of models in six-dimensional spacetime to explain quark-lepton generations and gauge field localization at the same time.\footnote{ Ref.~\cite{Antoniadis:1998ig} is one of the earliest papers proposing a realistic brane-world model on an {\it Abelian} vortex in six dimensions. } Our model is based on a GUT-inspired $SU(5)$ gauge theory with a field-dependent gauge kinetic function in six spacetime dimensions.
+The purpose of this paper is to propose a class of models in six-dimensional spacetime which is a non-Abelian generalization of the simple model considered in Ref.~\cite{Antoniadis:1998ig}.
+Our model is based on a GUT-inspired $G=SU(5)$ gauge theory with a field-dependent gauge kinetic function in six spacetime dimensions.
 It contains complex scalar fields in a singlet and an adjoint representation of $SU(5)$, which are combined into a $5\times 5$ matrix-valued field $T$.
 The model admits topologically stable non-Abelian global vortices.
-We find that the massless gauge fields of the SM $SU(3)\times SU(2) \times U(1)$ are localized on the four-dimensional world volume of the non-Abelian global vortices with multiple winding numbers.\footnote{ An application of the non-Abelian {\it local} vortices to the brane-world physics without localization of the gauge fields was considered in Ref.~\cite{Eto:2004ii}.}
+We find that the massless gauge fields of $H = SU(3)\times SU(2) \times U(1)$ are localized on the four-dimensional world volume of the non-Abelian global vortices with multiple winding numbers.\footnote{ An application of the non-Abelian {\it local} vortices to the brane-world physics without localization of the gauge fields was considered in Ref.~\cite{Eto:2004ii}.}

 By a simple potential with the $5\times 5$ matrix field $T$ we can obtain vortex equations for each diagonal components $T = \diag(T_1,T_2,T_3,T_4,T_5)$ independent of each other.
 Then we obtain five different species of vortices $I=1,\cdots, 5$ corresponding to vortices in the $I$-th diagonal component $T_{I}$.
-We find two important phenomena due to the vortices : \begin{enumerate} \item Geometric Higgs mechanism
+We find two important phenomena due to the vortices: \begin{enumerate} \item Geometric Higgs mechanism